Iran talks are not near breakthrough yet, Britain's Hammond

-The United States, Israel and some other nations suspect Iran is using a civilian nuclear energy program as a cover to develop a nuclear weapons capability.
-Iran denies this, saying its program is for peaceful purposes.
+The United States, Israel and some other nations suspect Iran is using a civilian nuclear energy programme as a cover to develop a nuclear weapons capability.
+Iran denies this, saying its programme is for peaceful purposes.

 Making his second visit to Vienna in a week, Hammond played down expectations that an agreement was near at hand.